m-umer-mustafa/advanced-calculator/README.md

 ## 📞 Support

-If you encounter issues or have feature requests, open a GitHub issue or contact the dev team at `support@neuralcalc.app`.
+If you encounter issues or have feature requests, open a GitHub issue or contact the dev team at `muhammadomermustafa@gmail.com`.

 ---

 **Last Updated**: August 2025
 **Version**: 1.1.0
 **Status**: Actively Developed 🚧